bsteinb/dyndnssh/Readme.md

     # cd ~dyndnssh
     # ./dyndnssh-add < id.pub

-### Getting updated hostnames into the DNS server
+### Getting updated hostnames into tinydns

-TODO
+Get an instance of [tinydns](http://cr.yp.to/djbdns.html) up and running.
+Now run

+    # cd ~dyndnssh
+    # ./dyndnssh-tinydns-conf ROOT DOMAIN

+where ROOT is tinydns's data directory and DOMAIN is the DNS suffix your dynamic hostnames will have.
+The dyndnssh user should be able to use the add-host / add-host6 scripts as well as the Makefile in ROOT to edit the data tinydns uses.
+The tinydns instance should be configured as an NS for DOMAIN.

 ## Updating hostnames